 Before you can install your own Booktype server, you will need a database to be available.
 PostgreSQL (https://www.postgresql.org) is the recommended database management system for production servers.
 If you are setting up a development machine, you can skip this step and use the built-in sqlite database for testing purposes.

-The following instructions for setting up PostgreSQL were tested on Debian GNU/Linux 8.2 'jessie' and Ubuntu 14.04 LTS 'Trusty', using sudo for root access to the server.
+The following instructions for setting up PostgreSQL were tested on Debian GNU/Linux 9 (stretch) and Ubuntu 18.04 LTS (bionic), using sudo for root access to the server.

 1. Open a terminal, then enter the following command to install PostgreSQL:

-2. Create the PostgreSQL user booktype-user with the command:
+2. Change to the home directory of the postgres user on the system, then create the PostgreSQL user booktype-user with the command:

 sudo -u postgres createuser -SDRP booktype-user